 Image: National Portrait Gallery

 William and Mary’s decision to re-locate to Hampton Court from Whitehall didn’t please members of the government, who felt they were inaccessible and official business would be difficult to get done.
-So they also acquired the Earl of Nottingham’s house in Kensington, then west of London. transform it from a mansion into a palace.
+So they also acquired the Earl of Nottingham’s house in Kensington, then west of London, to transform it from a mansion into a palace.

-Within weeks the architect Sir Christopher Wren was set to work transforming the house into a suitable royal residence.
+Within weeks the architect Sir Christopher Wren was set to transform the house into a suitable royal residence.
 The new palace was furnished with a chapel, accommodation for courtiers, kitchens, stables, barracks, but above all, a series of grand rooms or State Apartments where the King and Queen could hold audiences and ceremonies of state.

-In Feb 1702, while out riding his favourite horse Sorrell out from Hampton Court, the animal stumbled and William fell badly, breaking his collar bone.
+In Feb 1702, while riding his favourite horse Sorrell from Hampton Court, the animal stumbled and William fell badly, breaking his collar bone.
 Against advice, the King travelled to Kensington Palace.
 After a few days of deteriorating health, he died.

 But the palace was built, and the Protestant kingdom secured, the twin legacies of William and Mary.
-Perhaps the finest moment of their reign was right at the beginning, when the signed the Bill of Rights after their Coronation in 1689.
+Perhaps the finest moment of their reign was right at the beginning, when they signed the Bill of Rights after their Coronation in 1689.
 This gave proper power to Parliament and began the process of creating parliamentary democracy that we know today in Britain.
 Never would a monarch be able to rule with power unchecked.

 Explore the King's Gallery at Kensington Palace, transformed by William Kent to contain the finest paintings of the Royal Collection.

 Explore the beautiful private rooms at Kensington Palace that were once used by Queen Mary II for relaxation and sleep.

 Get an expert’s guide of what there is to see and do at each palace with one of our State Apartment Warders at Hampton Court.